-There are so many places and things to see and do when on vacation in Marco Island.
-We have made our top 10 list of our favorite things to see and do for both adults and children, while enjoying your vacation at Sea Mar Condo in Marco Island, Florida.
+There are so many places and things to see and do in Marco Island.
+We have made our top 10 list of our favorite things (for both adults and children).

 1. Crescent Beach

 Crescent Beach is 3 1/2 miles of pristine white sand beach along the western coast of Marco Island perfect for walking, relaxation, or water sports.
-Our condo overlooks Crescent Beach from the north end of the island.
+Sea Mar Condos overlook Crescent Beach from the north end of the island.

 2. Tigertail Beach/Lagoon

-Tigertail Beach is located in close walking distance from our condo.
-This beach area surrounds a lagoon, which can also be seen from our condo.
+Tigertail Beach is located in close walking distance from Sea Mar Condos.
+This beach area surrounds a lagoon.
 To walk to Tigertail Beach Park, cross the bridge from the pool area onto the beach and turn right.
-It is a clean, well kept park where you can rent kayaks, paddleboards, and beach trikes to explore the lagoon area which is beautiful with heron and ibis nesting along its banks.
-There is also a great cafe there serving breakfast and lunch.
-By either crossing the lagoon or by walking around it, you can get to Tigertail Beach, with its blinding white sand and blue-green water – and be sure to find the shell tree and leave your imprint on the island.
+It is a clean, well kept park where you can rent kayaks, paddleboards, and beach trikes to explore the lagoon area, which is beautiful with heron and ibis nesting along its banks.
+There is also a cafe there serving breakfast and lunch.
+By either crossing the lagoon or by walking around it, you can get to Tigertail Beach, with its blinding white sand and blue-green water – and be sure to find the shell trees and leave your “shellpring” on the island.
 Tigertail Beach was named by Coastal LIving magazine as one of the world’s “Most Hidden Beaches” to visit.
-This 3 mile stretch of beach is very serene and beautiful a great place for shelling.
+This 3 mile stretch of beach is very serene and beautiful – a great place for shelling.